An auto insurance surcharge is a cost or penalty addition to your premium. Accidents or driving violations are common causes.

-Insurer Surcharge Definition
+Auto Insurance Surcharge Definition

 An automobile insurance surcharge is a penalty that increases your monthly rate.
-It’s usually the result of something you have done, such as an accident too many claims.
+It’s usually the result of something you have done, such as an accident with too many claims.
 Charges for traffic fines are also prevalent.

 Any driver with moving offenses and penalties poses a more significant risk to insurers.
 High-risk drivers file more insurance claims.
 A temporary surcharge they add to your monthly premium until the firm determines your risk level has decreased.

-How do insurance surcharges work?
+How do auto insurance surcharges work?

 Surcharges are an insurance company’s technique of recouping the extra costs of handling your claim.
 These additional expenses can be related to claim payouts or administrative fees.

 - Coverage gaps

 - Traffic offenses

 - State fees